rish987/trackswitch-manuform/README.md

 - Both the trackswitch and trackball sensor have fully parameterized mounts with mounting mechanisms that allow their distance from the trackball to be micro-adjustable.
 - Fully parameterized case mounts for the arduino micro and pro-micro MCUs.

+Coupling this keyboard with a pair of [chair-mounted mini-tables](github.com) (TODO fix link) makes for an extremely ergonomic setup, with typing comfort the likes of which you have probably never experienced before:
 <!--
 ![Trackswitch Manuform preview](images/trackswitch-manuform.png)
 -->